dnlluong/dnlluong.github.io/essays/standards-schmandards.md

 ## Using EsLint
 The first time I used Eslint on code that I wrote it made me realize how much errors, while still compilable and runnable,  I have in my code.
 Yea, some things I thought we're too nitpicky, such as spaces in certain areas.
 Overtime I wasn't making much some of the same errors as I did before.
 Thinking about it now, yea my code does look a bit cleaner.

+## Still working on my craft
+I'm trying to incorporate the fixes suggested from EsLint into my future codes.
+Still have a lot to learn and a lot to fix in my code.
+My mindset changed initially from thinking the most important thing was the algorithm but readability is a key factor.
+I haven't experienced it yet but once I get into the workforce I'll be looking and working with a lot of code.
+If they never coded abiding to the standards then it might've been unreadable, at least to a fresh face looking at the code.
+My goal to become a better Software Engineer just got a little bit closer with EsLint helping me fix some things early on.